Latex allergy symptoms can range from mild to life-threatening. Here’s what you need to know.

 Fortunately, many hospitals are moving away from latex gloves and other latex products.

-“Latex allergy was the most prevalent in the 1990s, when the use of latex gloves was more common,” says S. Cindy Xi, MD, an allergist/immunologist at Keck Medicine of USC and a clinical assistant professor of medicine at the Keck School of Medicine of USC.
+“Latex allergy was the most prevalent in the 1990s, when the use of latex gloves was more common,” says S. Cindy Xi, MD, an allergist/immunologist at Keck Medicine of USC and clinical assistant professor of medicine at the Keck School of Medicine of USC.
 “Since the introduction of low-latex or latex-free gloves, new cases of latex allergy have dramatically decreased.
 And now that most medical centers are latex-free or almost latex-free, the overall incidence of latex allergy has also dramatically decreased.”

 What are the symptoms of a latex allergy?